Dedicated to Protecting Water — the World’s Most Vital Resource

 Read More

-Understand the current state of the water community and work toward a sustainable future state with reliable, in-depth resources from AWWA.
+Understand the current state of the water community and work toward a sustainable future state with resources from AWWA.
 Engineers, operators, utility managers, and other water professionals rely on our resources when they need credible, understandable information.

 Whether you are a student just starting your career or a seasoned professional, our interactive tools, insights and programs expand your knowledge and prepare you for what is to come.